Do I need to be an expert photographer to join the club?

 How do I enter a club competition?

 Only club members are allowed to enter club competitions.
-All club members will be set up with a Login ID and password to access member only areas.
+All club members are issued a Login ID and password when they register, to access member only areas.
 Once logged in, a member will be able to access the Image Upload area to upload up to 4 images for the upcoming competition.
 The upload function is normally activated about 2 weeks prior to each competition deadline.
 Please check the Club Program or Calendar for competition deadlines.

 How do I prepare and size my images for entry to a club competition?